“The eye is the gateway to the health of the whole body”

 Dr. Glass was born in a Military hospital in Eglin, Florida.
 She spent her early childhood years in the area before moving with her family Omaha, Nebraska where her father (a Military veteran) served in the United States Air Force.
 After his leaving the military, her family moved to Orlando and has been there since.
 Little did she know, a science project in the sixth grade would be the springboard to her ultimate career in eye care.

-Dr. Glass is a well-traveled person, however, her priorities are family, church and, of course, her dedication to her patients.
+Dr. Glass is a well-traveled person, however, her priorities are her family, church, and, of course, her dedication to her patients.
 She always keeps in touch with her family through routine get-togethers and her lifelong membership with Seventh Day Adventist Church.

 “I grew up in the church,” explains Dr. Glass.
 “Having attended Seventh Day Adventist schools throughout elementary and high school, it is my life.
 I have so many important relationships through the church.
 It’s a big part of who I am.”
 She also is appreciative of the abilities she believes God has helped her attain to be able to help make people’s lives better through sight.